matloff/FarewellAddress/Address.md

 in school admissions and hiring.
 But my most significant impact has been on the H-1B work visa, a program that everyone agrees is badly flawed but for which no good political solution has been agreed upon.
 My work on that issue led to an invitation by a major law journal to write on the topic.
 The [paper](https://repository.law.umich.edu/mjlr/vol36/iss4/5/), 99 pages long with over 300 footnotes, has had a major impact, I believe.
+My view is that the visa and related green card should be greatly liberalized for top talents, but otherwise become more restrictve.

 My work on these and various other isssues has led to my being quoted or cited in all major news outlets, print and electronic, and testimony to the US House and Senate.